 QC11.
-Are the demographic assumptions in QC10, the same as they were in the 2003 rate proposal?

-[] YES [] NO [] NA

-If No, or NA, did the oproposal was made (an

-[]YES [] NO If No, explain.
+Are the demographic assumptions in QC10, the same as they were in the 2004 rate proposal? [] YES [] NO [] NA If No, or NA, did the carrier revise its community-wide demographics after the 2004 rate proposal was made (and used the revised demographics for its SSSGs?) []YES []NO If N No, explain.
 QC13.
-If either of your SSSGs has an industry factor less than 1.00, did you apply the lowest factor less than 1.00 to the Federal group rates?
+If either of your SSSC less than 1.00 to the F s has an industry factor ederal group rates? less than 1.00, did you a apply the lowest factor []YES []NO If N Jo, explain.

-0 1

-[]YES [] NO If No, explain.

 QC14.
-If both SSSGs have industry factors greater than 1.00, did you apply an industry factor of 1.00 to the Federal group rates?

-[]YES [] NO If No, e explain.
+If both SSSGs have industry factors greater than 1.00, did you apply an industry factor of 1.00 to the Federal group rates? []YES [] NO If No, explain.
 QC15.
-Explain how you derive distribution sheet. ve the "relative util ization factors" as ssociated wit h your age/sex

-Note that we would exage groups of the total use factors based on so employee populat ion the carrier ser rvices.
-In so me cases, a carrier might

-your relative utilization factors come from, and on what population they are based.
+Explain how you derive the "relative utilization factors" associated with your age/sex distribution sheet.
+Note that we would expect the factors to be based on the utilization experience of the different age groups of the total employee population the carrier services.
+In some cases, a carrier might use factors based on some other large population.
+Please make it clear to us exactly where your relative utilization factors come from, and on what population they are based.